-A transgender child says, "I have always felt this way."
-This is because the usual age when a child says, "I am a girl," or "I am a boy," is 1 1⁄2 to 21⁄2.
-Any factors that may have interfered with identification to biologic gender will not be remembered.
+Now the common narrative is, "I have always felt this way."
+Because age 11⁄2 to 21⁄2 is the usual age when a child says, "I am a girl," or "I am a boy," factors that may have interfered with identification to biologic gender will not be remembered.
 Yet there are many possibilities.
 What could do it?
 Young children are very good at picking up non-verbal cues and sense when the parents actually wanted a child of the other gender.
 Sometimes the appropriate adult gender model is absent or unattractive.
 For example, mother is always getting beaten up because she is a woman.
 Father may be chemically dependent.
 A girl may be sexually abused and feel that it would not happen if she were a boy.
 A boy feels that girls are more privileged or cherished.